Confidence workshop … set in a TV newsroom

 I’ve been a BBC journalist and news presenter for more than 30 years.
 Since 2013, I have shared the many ways in which the skills of the newsroom can be transferred to business.

 My training techniques were honed at the renowned BBC Academy, where I trained BBC journalists in editorial values and production.
+My workshops are my own product, but based on my experience at the world’s most respected news organisation.

 More about the training course